 The Honors Student Center, located in the basement of Broun Residence Hall in the Upper Quad, is accessible to all Honors students.
-This space has areas for studying and socializing with the added benefits of a kitchen, washer/dryer, games, etc. Students have swipe card access to the area 10:00am - 11:59pm.
+This space has areas for studying and socializing with the added benefits of a kitchen, washer/dryer, games, etc.

-The Honors Study Room, located on the main floor of the Ralph Brown Draughon Library, provides a quiet, study area for Honors College students.
-Students are granted access to this space at the beginning of their Freshman year and maintain access while retaining good standing in the Honors College.
+The Honors Study Room, located on the main floor of the Ralph Brown Draughon Library, provides a quiet study area for Honors College students.
+Students are granted access to this space at the beginning of their Freshman year and maintain that access provided they remain in good standing in the Honors College.